rails/rails/guides/source/association_basics.md

 ```

 By including the `:inverse_of` option in the `has_many` association declaration,
-Active Record will now recognize the bi-directional association and behave as in
+Active Record will recognize the bi-directional association and behave as described in
 the initial examples above.

 [`config.active_record.automatic_scope_inversing`]: configuring.html#config-active-record-automatic-scope-inversing